spikegrobstein/toque/readme.md

 Toque comes with several built-in recipes installed under a `toque` cookbook when you run the `toque:init:cookbooks` task.
 Look at the recipe source to see additional variables that the recipes support and see how they work.

+Toque recipes can be registered by using a symbol without the `toque` namespace.
+For instance, the above example can be rewritten as the following:

+    Toque::chef_recipe :logrotate, :only => [ :app, :resque ]

 ## License

 MIT License